ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Other additional parameters can be included if necessary, as defined in
 {{I-D.ietf-ace-oauth-authz}}.

 It must be noted that for pub-sub brokers, the scope represents pub-sub topics i.e., the application group.
+For Broker authorisation, the AIF-MQTT data model described in Section 3 of the {{I-D.ietf-ace-mqtt-tls-profile}}.

 On the other hand, for the KDC, the scope represents the security group.
 If there is a one-to-one mapping between the application group and the security group, the client uses the same scope for both requests.
 If there is not a one-to-one mapping, the correct policies regarding both sets of scopes MUST be available to the AS.
-To be able to join the right security group associated with requested application groups (i.e., pub-sub topics), the client The client MUST ask for the correct scopes in its Authorization Requests.
-How the client discovers the (application group, security group) association is out of scope of this document.
-ToDo: Check OSCORE Groups with the CoRE Resource Directory to see if it applies.

-The 'scope' parameter is encoded as follows, where 'gname' is treated as topic identifier or filter.
+The 'scope' parameter used for the KDC follows the AIF format, and is encoded as follows, where 'gname' is treated as topic identifier or filter.

 ~~~~~~~~~~~
    gname = tstr

+   permissions = uint . bits roles

-   role = tstr
+   role = &(
+    Pub: 1,
+    Sub: 2
+   )

-   scope_entry = [ gname , ? ( role / [ 2*role ] ) ]
+   scope_entry = AIF_Generic<gname , permissions>

    scope = << [ + scope_entry ] >>
 ~~~~~~~~~~~
-{: #scope-aif title="CDLL definition of scope, using as example group name encoded as tstr and role as tstr."}
+{: #scope-aif title="Pub-Sub scope using the AIF format"}
 {: artwork-align="center"}

-Other scope representations are also possible and are described in (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}).
-Note that in the AIF-MQTT data model described in Section 3 of the {{I-D.ietf-ace-mqtt-tls-profile}}, the role values have been further constrained to "pub" and "sub".
+The client MUST ask for the correct scopes in its Authorization Requests.
+How the client discovers the (application group, security group) association is out of scope of this document.
+ToDo: Check OSCORE Groups with the CoRE Resource Directory to see if it applies.
+ToDo: Should the Client ask with the topic names, and KDC does the security group mapping?

+## Authorisation response

 The AS responds with an Authorization Response to each request as defined in Section 5.8.2 of {{I-D.ietf-ace-oauth-authz}} and Section 3.2 of {{I-D.ietf-ace-key-groupcomm}}.
 The client needs to keep track of which response corresponds to which entity to use the right token for the right audience, i.e., the KDC or the Broker.
 In case CoAP PubSub is used as communication protocol, 'profile' claim is set to "coap_pubsub_app" as defined in {{iana-coap-profile}}.
 In case MQTT PubSub is used as communication protocol, 'profile' claim is set to "mqtt_pubsub_app" as defined in {{iana-mqtt-profile}}.

-# Key Distribution for PubSub Content Protection {#retr-cosekey}
+# Communication with KDC {#kdc-interface}
+## KDC resources
+In this profile, the Clients uses the following KDC resources:
+* /ace-group: All Clients use FETCH requests to retrieve a set of group names corresponding to their group identifiers.
+ToDo: Encoding of gid
+* /ace-group/GROUPNAME: All Clients use POST request  to send a join request to the group with GROUPNAME.
+All Clients use GET requests to retrieve the symmetric group keying material of the group with the name GROUPNAME.
+The value of the GROUPNAME URI path and the group name in the access token scope ('gname') MUST coincide.
+ToDo: Is this really a MUST?
+* /ace-group/GROUPNAME/creds: This resource MAY be available if the KDC acts as a repository of authentication credentials for group members.
+The Subscriber Clients of the group use GET/FETCH requests to retrieve the authentication credentials of all or subset of the group members of the group with name GROUPNAME.
+* /ace-group/GROUPNAME/num: All group member Clients use GET requests to retrieve the current version number for the symmetric group keying material of the group with name GROUPNAME.
+* /ace-group/GROUPNAME/nodes/NODENAME :
+All group member Clients send a DELETE request to leave the group with name GROUPNAME.
+GET/PUT operations are not supported.
+The current group keying material SHOULD be retrieved through a GET request to ace-group/GROUPNAME/ (see above) and individual keying material cannot be retrieved.
+Instead of requesting a PUT on this resource, the Publisher Clients of the group MUST re-join the group through a POST request to ace-group/GROUPNAME/.

+The following resources are not hosted: ace-group/GROUPNAME/kdc-cred, /ace-group/GROUPNAME/policies and /ace-group/GROUPNAME/nodes/NODENAME/cred.

-## Token POST {#token-post}
+## Token Transport to KDC {#token-post}
-After receiving a token from the AS, the Client posts the token to the KDC (Section 3.3 {{I-D.ietf-ace-key-groupcomm}}).
-In addition to the token post, a Subscriber Client MAY ask for the format of the public keys in the group, used for source authentication, as well as any other group parameters.
+After receiving a token from the AS, the Client transports the token to the KDC using one of the methods defined Section 3.3 {{I-D.ietf-ace-key-groupcomm}}).

+A Subscriber MAY ask in addition for the format of the public keys in the group, used for source authentication, as well as any other group parameters.
 In this case, the message MUST have Content-Format set to "application/ace+cbor" defined in Section 8.16 of {{I-D.ietf-ace-oauth-authz}}.
-The message payload MUST be formatted as a CBOR map, which MUST include the access token and the 'sign_info' parameter.
-The details for the 'sign_info' parameter can be found in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}.
-Alternatively, the joining node may retrieve this information by other means as described in {{I-D.ietf-ace-key-groupcomm}}.
+The message payload MUST be formatted as a CBOR map, which MUST include the access token and MAY incude the 'sign_info' parameter, specifying the CBOR simple value "null" (0xf6) to request information about the signature algorithm, signature algorithm parameters, signature key parameters and about the exact format of authentication credentials used in the groups that the Client has been authorized to join.
+Alternatively, the joining node MAY retrieve this information by other means as described in {{I-D.ietf-ace-key-groupcomm}}.

+ToDo: Specify sign_alg, sign_parameters, sign_key_parameters, cred_fmt if sign_info present

 The KDC verifies the token to check of the Client is authorized to access the topic with the requested role.
 After successful verification, the Client is authorized to receive the group keying material from the KDC and join the group.
 The KDC replies to the Client with a 2.01 (Created) response, using Content-Format "application/ace+cbor".
 The payload of the 2.01 response is a CBOR map.

 A Publisher Client MUST send its own public key to the KDC when joining the group.
-Since the access token from a Publisher Client will have "pub" role, the KDC MUST include 'kdcchallenge' in the CBOR map, specifying a dedicated challenge N_S generated by the KDC.
-The Client uses this challenge to prove possession of its own private key (see {{I-D.ietf-ace-key-groupcomm}} for details).
+Since the scope of the access token from a Publisher Client will have "pub" role, the KDC MUST include the parameter 'kdcchallenge' in the CBOR map, specifying a dedicated challenge N_S generated by the KDC.
+Later when joining the group, the Client uses the 'kdcchallenge' as part of proving possession of the corresponding private key (see {{I-D.ietf-ace-key-groupcomm}}).

+# Joining Security Groups for Corresponding PubSub topics

-## Join Request and Join Response {#join-request}
+## Join Request {#join-request}
 In the next step, a joining node MUST have a secure communication association established with the KDC, before starting to join a group under that KDC.
 Possible ways to provide a secure communication association are described in the DTLS transport profile {{I-D.ietf-ace-dtls-authorize}} and OSCORE transport profile {{I-D.ietf-ace-oscore-profile}} of ACE.